rgrrrrrba/rgrrrrrba.github.io/_posts/post/2013-12-20-set-property-system-windows-resourcedictionary-deferrablecontent-threw-an-exception-wpf.md

     Set property 'System.Windows.ResourceDictionary.DeferrableContent' threw an exception

 [Googling the exception](https://www.google.com.au/search?q=Set+property+'System.Windows.ResourceDictionary.DeferrableContent'+threw+an+exception.&oq=Set+property+'System.Windows.ResourceDictionary.DeferrableContent'+threw+an+exception.&aqs=chrome..69i57.519j0j4&sourceid=chrome&espv=210&es_sm=122&ie=UTF-8) gave a lot of talk about duplicate values in the resource dictionaries, which I burned a pile of time on.
-Then I noticed that the exception had an inner exception which had an inner exception and so on, and the final exception was about a UI component being created in a non-UI thread.
+Then I noticed that the exception had an inner exception which had an inner exception and so on, and the final exception was about a UI component being created in a non-UI thread (`InvalidOperationException`, "The calling thread must be STA, because many UI components require this.").

 Turned out I was doing this in the shell, to keep its UI responsive: